-Safeguarding is defined as protecting children from maltreatment, preventing impairment of children's health or development, ensuring that children are growing up in circumstances consistent with the provision of safe and effective care and taking action to enable all children to have the best outcomes.
-(Working Together to Safeguard Children, DfE, 2018, pg.6)
+Safeguarding is defined as: protecting children from maltreatment, preventing impairment of children's health or development, ensuring that children are growing up in circumstances consistent with the provision of safe and effective care and taking action to enable all children to have the best outcomes.
+(Working Together to Safeguard Children, (DfE, 2018), p6)

-This Child Protection Policy forms part of a suite of documents and policies which relate to the safeguarding responsibilities of the school.
+This Child Protection Policy forms part of a suite of documents and policies which relate to the safeguarding responsibilities of the whole school staff and volunteers.
+All staff should be aware of systems within their school which support safeguarding, and these should be explained to them as part of staff induction.
+This should include the:

-In particular this policy should be read in conjunction with:

-- the behaviour policy; - the staff behaviour policy (sometimes called a code of conduct); - the safeguarding response to children who go missing from education; and

-• the role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies).

-• Annex A, condensed version of Part one of KCSiE (DfE 2022).
+- child protection policy, which should amongst other things also include the policy and procedures to deal with peer on peer abuse; - behaviour policy (which should include measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying); - code of conduct policy; - safeguarding response to children who go missing from education; and - role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies). - copy of Part One Keeping children safe in education (2021) and should be signed to say it has been read and understood. - Annex A, condensed version of Part one of KCSiE (DfE 2021).
 It can be provided (instead of Part one) to those staff who do not directly work with children.

-Copies of policies and a copy of Part one of KCSiE should be provided to staff at induction.

 Purpose of a Child Protection Policy To inform staff, parents, volunteers and governors about the school's responsibilities for safeguarding children.
 To enable everyone to have a clear understanding of how these responsibilities should be carried out.
-Hertfordshire Safeguarding Children Partnership Procedures The school follows the procedures established by the Hertfordshire Safeguarding Children Partnership (HSCP); a guide to procedure and practice for all agencies in Hertfordshire working with children and their families. https://hertsscb.proceduresonline.com/index.htm School Staff & Volunteers All school and college staff have a responsibility to provide a safe environment in which children can learn.
-School staff and volunteers are particularly well placed to observe outward signs of abuse, changes in behaviour and failure to develop because they have daily contact with children.
-All school staff will receive appropriate safeguarding children training (which is updated regularly - Hertfordshire Safeguarding Children Partnership advises every three years), so that they are knowledgeable and aware of their role in the early recognition of the indicators of abuse or neglect and of the appropriate procedures to follow.
-In addition all staff members should receive safeguarding and child protection updates (for example, via email, e-bulletins and staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
+Hertfordshire Safeguarding Children Partnership Procedures The school follows the procedures established by the Hertfordshire Safeguarding Children Partnership (HSCP); a guide to procedures and practice for all agencies in Hertfordshire working with children and their families. https://hertsscb.proceduresonline.com/index.htm School Staff & Volunteers All school and college staff, including supply staff, volunteers and contract workers have a responsibility to provide a safe environment in which children can learn.
+School staff and volunteers are particularly well placed to observe outward signs of abuse, changes in behaviour Model Child Protection Policy for School s September 2021 and failure to develop because they have daily contact with children.